ThatCosmicStorm/Quartz/README.md

 	- All you need is a minimum of two spaces.
 	- This leaves the equals sign operator to do its actual job: to compare!
 ---
-- For the sake of brevity, all subsequent commands will be written in **Form 1**.
+- Sidenote: all subsequent commands will be written in either Form 1 or Form 2 simply depending on which is more fitting to me.
-	- Notwithstanding this, feel free to use Form 2 whenever you see fit.
 ### II.C.
-Intro to Modes and Resignability
+Intro to Modes and Locks
 #### II.C.1.
 Modes
 - Using the data types we saw earlier, we can initialize a variable in a specific mode, meaning it can only be resigned a value of the data type associated with that mode.
 	- Ex. `int mode` means the value can only be resigned another integer
 ```
 init :
 {
     num        3   ; // No mode
     int num2   4   ; // int mode
     float num3  5.0 ; // float mode
 }
 ```
 - Do you notice how the unique ReadAbl spacing creates separate columns w/o any need for separators?
 #### II.C.2.
-Resignability
+Locking Resignability
-- We can initialize a variable w/o the ability to be resigned.
+- We can lock a variable at initialization, making sure it cannot be resigned another value.
-	- This is similar to immutability in Python, except we can attach the Not Resignable property at any time to any Resignable variable.
+	- This is similar to immutability in Python, except we can lock it at any time to any Resignable variable.
-	- `-r` means Not Resignable.
+	- `-r` means resignability.
+	- Putting `lock` and `-r` before the variable locks its resignability.
 ```
-init :
-{
-    num4      5 ;
-    -r num5   7 ; // Cannot be resigned
+init : { num4  5 ; lock-r num5  7 } // num5 cannot be resigned!
-}
 ```
+- Pay attention to how the `lock` and `-r` are not separated.
 ### II.D.
 Resigning a Variable
 - To resign an initialized variable, use `resign`.
+	- The **value** is the condition while the **variables** are the arguments.
 ```
 // Let's go through the `num` variables we initialized earlier.
 resign :: 9 :